 AWS CodeCommit Documentation

-AWS CodeCommit is a scalable, managed source control service that hosts private Git repositories.
-There is no hardware to provision and scale or software to install, configure, and operate.
-CodeCommit helps you collaborate on code with pull requests, branching, and merging and enables you to implement workflows that include code reviews and feedback by default, and control who can make changes to specific branches.
+AWS CodeCommit is a scalable, managed source control service that is designed to host private Git repositories.
+You are enabled to create a repository to store your code.
+CodeCommit helps you collaborate on code with pull requests, branching, and merging.
+You can implement workflows that include code reviews and feedback by default and control who can make changes to specific branches.

-You can create a repository from the AWS Management Console, AWS CLI, or AWS SDKs and start working with the repository using the AWS Management Console, AWS CLI, and AWS SDKs.
+You can use the console, AWS CLI, and AWS SDKs to manage your repositories.
 You can also use Git commands or Git graphical tools to interact with your repository source files.
-AWS CodeCommit enables you to integrate with your development environment plugins or continuous integration/continuous delivery systems.
+CodeCommit supports all Git commands and works with your existing Git tools.
+You can integrate with your development environment plugins or continuous integration/continuous delivery (CI/CD) systems.

 Notifications and Custom Scripts